-Figure 1 is a characterization of the setup that your team would use to test your implementation where the nodes labeled Base Station and Target Node will be implemented by a team for extra credit and the other two nodes represent your team's two-node sub-network.
-For this assignment, your subnetID is defined on the Programming Teams' pdf file.
+Figure 1 is a characterization of the setup that your team would use to test your implementation where the nodes labeled Base Station and Target Node will be implemented by Team 8 and the other two nodes represent your team's two-node sub-network.
+For this assignment, your subnetID is your team number and your new nodeID ranges are defined on the Programming Teams' pdf file.
 For sub-net communication use the assigned, dedicated frequency defined in the same pdf file.
 The initial action for your two motes is to turn off their Blue LEDs.
 Once they receive BeaconMsg's, the motes should turn on their Blue LEDs to indicate they are connected to the Base Station.
 The Base Station and the Target Node will only use the broadcast channel.
-The broadcast channel is DEFAULT_FREQ_CHANNEL (namely, 26).
+The broadcast channel is DEFAULT\FREQ\CHANNEL (namely, 26).

 Your subnet test experiment is as follows.
-The Target Node sends out a TargetMsg every TARGETPERIOD (with a constant transmit power) to the TOS_BCAST_ADDR over the broadcast channel.
-Both your sub-network motes should detect these messages because all sub-net motes are listening on their private channel and the broadcast channel and use the messages to 'find' the Target Node.
+The Target Node sends out a TargetMsg every TARGETPERIOD (with a constant transmit power) to the TOS\BCAST\ADDR over the broadcast channel.
+Both your sub-network motes should detect these messages because all subnet motes are listening on their private channel and the broadcast channel and use the messages to 'find' the Target Node.
 Specifically, your motes need to communicate with each other on their private channel to determine which of the two motes is closest to the Target Node by using received signal strength (RSSI).
 The node in your sub-net closest to the target will be identified as the Near Node (the near node needs to be unique.
-Devise your own RSSI tie-breaker).
+Use smaller nodeID as a tie-breaker).
 Once this determination has been made, the Near Node turns on its Red LED.
 The other node, henceforth known as the Far Node, turns on its Green LED.
-Since the Target node is a mobile node, the identity of the Near Node and the Far Node may change over time.
+Since the Target node is mobile, the identity of the Near Node and the Far Node may change over time.